highlights of operations

 Chevron also markets asphalt and fuels to inland industrial and commercial customers.

 Chevron is a major aviation fuel supplier in Singapore.
-We safely supply the fuel for more than 27,000 scheduled international flights each year at Singapore Changi Airport.
+We safely supply jet fuel to airlines at Singapore Changi International Airport.

 Singapore is the Asia-Pacific regional headquarters for our subsidiary Chevron Oronite Pte.
 Ltd. Our Singapore manufacturing plant on Jurong Island is the largest additives manufacturing facility in the Asia-Pacific region.
 Our additives enhance the performance of lubricants in marine, automotive, railroad and natural gas engines as well as in specialty industrial engines and equipment.
 Additives from our Singapore plant are sold in more than 15 countries throughout the region and are shipped to distribution points worldwide.

-Chevron is involved in a chemical facility in Singapore through our joint venture Chevron Phillips Chemical Company LLC (CPChem).
+Chevron is involved in a chemical facility in Singapore through our joint venture Chevron Phillips Chemical Company LLC (Chevron Phillips Chemical).

 in the community